This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Mechanism of Ductile Fracture”.

 11. Necking takes place after strain hardening.

 Explanation: Elastic yielding, strain hardening and necking is the right order of regions during ductile fracture.
-These all are shown on stress-strain curve.
+These all are shown on the stress-strain curve.

 12. Necking is a result of tri-axial tension.